 How quickly you return to activity is highly variable.
 In general, younger and more active patients are able to return to activity quicker.
 If you have preoperative physiotherapy this will aid your quicker return to activity after your surgery.

 Driving.
 Regardless of the approach used, leg strength and coordination takes time to return.
 It is not safe to drive until six weeks after right hip replacement.
 If you have an automatic car and you have had a left hip replacement, then you can drive when you are off all strong painkillers and can easily get in and out of the car.
 This may be as soon as 2-3 weeks after your operation.
-If you have your left hip replaced and you drive a manual car it will often take 5-6 weeks for the knee to be strong enough to drive,
+If you have your left hip replaced and you drive a manual car it will often take 5-6 weeks for the hip to be strong enough to drive,

-If you have your right knee replaced, then it needs to be strong enough and move well enough to quickly change pedals and push hard on the brake.
+If you have your right hip replaced, then it needs to be strong enough and move well enough to quickly change pedals and push hard on the brake.
 This will often take 6 weeks or longer.

 Work.
 Return to work depends on your type of work.
 How you get to work, whether there is walking around or stairs at work and many other factors.
 Many patients do paperwork from home within two weeks of surgery.
 If you can comfortably get to and from work you may be able to go in to do office duties at about four weeks.
 You can do most non-physical/seated duties by six weeks.
 For full return to work or physically demanding jobs, it is safest to wait three months after surgery.